bridge-ai-neuro/SORT/README.md

 ## Book-SORT dataset
 As part of this benchmark, we include the `Book-SORT` dataset.
 This dataset implements both STM and LTM conditions for a set of 9 public domain books.
+The original book files can be found in `data/pg/full_text/`.
+The processed dataset should be downloaded to `data/booksort/`.

 More information about this dataset can be found in the [`Book-SORT` dataset card](data/booksort/README.md).

 ## Citation